A user's guide to the topological Tverberg conjecture: Proof of Theorem

-The Mabillard-Wagner Theorem \ref{t:mawa} is the most non-trivial part of disproof of topological Tverberg conjecture.
+\begin{remark}[On the Mabillard-Wagner Theorem \ref{t:mawa}] The Mabillard-Wagner Theorem \ref{t:mawa} is the most non-trivial part of the disproof of the topological Tverberg conjecture.
 Their idea is similar to, but different from, `Haefliger's $h$-principle for embeddings' \cite[2.1.1, (E), p.
-50-51]{Gr86}, \cite[\S5]{Sk08} (for `$h$-principle' itself see \cite[p.
-3]{Gr86}) and to Whitney trick \cite[Whitney Lemma 5.12]{RS}.
-The {\it $r$-fold} analogues of Haefliger's $h$-principle for embeddings and of Whitney trick were `in the air' since 1960s \cite[\S5.6 `The Generalized Haefliger-Wu invariant']{Sk08}. `Positive results' were available for links, and an argument involving triple Whitney trick was sketched by S. Melikhov \cite{Me}.
-The problem \cite[end of 2.9.c, p.
-446]{Gr10} (cited as \cite[Remark 1.11.c]{AMSW}) suggests that Gromov was aware that $(VKF_r)$ might hold for each $r$ that is not a prime power, to the extent of asking the right question.
-However, some counterexamples were known \cite[\S5.6]{Sk08}.
+50-51]{Gr86}, \cite[\S5]{Sk06} (for `$h$-principle' itself see \cite[p.
+3]{Gr86}) and Whitney trick \cite[Whitney Lemma 5.12]{RS72}.
+The {\it $r$-fold} analogues of Haefliger's $h$-principle for embeddings and of Whitney trick were `in the air' since 1960s \cite[\S5.6 `The Generalized Haefliger-Wu invariant']{Sk06}.
+Cf. Remark \ref{r:ae}.d. `Positive results' were available for links, and an argument involving triple Whitney trick was sketched by S. Melikhov in 2007 (but published only in \cite{Me17, Me18}; the authors of \cite{MW15} received early private version of \cite{Me17} before arxiv submission, but do not refer to it in \cite{MW15}).
+The open problem cited in footnote \ref{f:gropro} suggests that Gromov was aware that Theorem \ref{t:vkfr-} might hold, to the extent of asking the right question.
+However, some counterexamples were known \cite[\S5.6]{Sk06}.
 So $r$-fold analogue of Haefliger's $h$-principle for {\it almost} $r$-embeddings and of the Whitney trick is an important contribution of Mabillard and Wagner.
-Their $r$-fold Whitney trick involves analogue of increasing the connectivity (surgery) of the intersection set \cite{Ha63}, \cite[Theorem 4.5 and appendix A]{HK}, \cite[Theorem 4.7 and appendix]{CRS}.
-In other words, this is first attaching an embedded 1-handle along an arc (`piping') and then attaching a canceling embedded 2-handle along a disk (`unpiping') \cite[\S3]{Ha62}, \cite[proof of Theorem 1.1 in p.
-7]{Me}.
-(We apply \cite[Proposition 3.3]{Ha62} for $r=0$ and $r=1$; both times we pass from embedding into $B\times0$ to embedding into $B\times1$.)
-Application of these constructions is non-trivial and is an important achievement of Mabillard and Wagner.